Staffwerke/vm-babysitter/README.md

 ## Known Issues/bugs:

--  [vm-replicate](#vm-replicate) and [vm-restore](#vm-restore) aren't tested enough to work inside container (work in progress)
+-  [vm-restore](#vm-restore) hasn't been tested enough to work inside container (work in progress)

 - Stopping or killing the container while virtnbdbackup is performing a backup operation may lead to persistent failed status during next runs.
 It is presumed that dead sockets in `/var/tmp`, `/run/libvirt` and `/run/lock` keep last QEMU image(s) being processed, locked after the crash, therefore unable to be accessed by virtnbdbackup.
 Deleting such dead sockets (or waiting a few hours) has been proved to be helpful, but the best practice is **DO NOT STOP the container while is performing backup tasks!**

 ## TO DO:

 - Merge with latest Virnbdbackup features (automatic backup mode, remote replication, remote restoration, backup checks, etc)
-- vm-replicate: Add modify RAM menu, detach removable units, and check it works fine inside container
+- vm-replicate: Add modify RAM menu, detach removable units, add menu to keep mac address or set custom one
 - Add/Remove VMs on the fly
 - Archive backup chain when its total size is too big for certain criteria
 - Detect and alert when space in LOCAL_BACKUP_PATH and RSYNC_BACKUP_PATH is low